gegentsch/SpatioTemporalControlZGA/README.md

 #### 2.1  RNA polymerase II enrichment across gene bodies

-Calculate the enrichment of RNAP polymerase II (RNAPII) across gene bodies at the following developmental stages using normalised read density maps of RNAPII and high-complexity input.
+Calculate the enrichment of RNAP polymerase II (RNAPII) across gene bodies at the following developmental stages using normalised read density maps of RNAPII and high-complexity input:

+* 32-cell stage (stage 6 after Nieuwkoop and Faber, 1994)
+* 128-cell stage (stage 7)
+* 1,024-cell stage (stage 8)
+* Mid-blastula transition (MBT) (stage 8.5)
+* Mid-gastrula stage (stage 11)
+* Late gastrula stage (stage 12.5)
+* Early neurula stage (stage 13.5)

 ChIP-Seq reads of maximal 50 bases were processed using [trim_galore](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore) to trim off low-quality bases (default Phred score of 20, i.e. error probability was 0.01) and adapter contamination from the 3’ end.
 Processed reads were aligned to the X. tropicalis genome assembly v7.1 and v9.1 (for Hilbert curves) running [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2) with default settings.
 Alignments were converted to the [HOMER](http://homer.ucsd.edu/homer) tag density format with redundant reads being removed:

 *makeTagDirectory -single -tbp 1 -unique -mapq 10 -fragLength 175 -totalReads all*

 Only uniquely aligned reads (i.e. MAPQ ≥10) were processed.
 We pooled all input alignments from various developmental stages ([Gentsch *et al.*, 2018](https://www.biorxiv.org/content/early/2018/04/23/306803)).
 This created a comprehensive mappability profile or high-complexity input that covered ~400 million unique base pair positions.

-* 32-cell stage (stage 6 after Nieuwkoop and Faber, 1994)
-* 128-cell stage (stage 7)
-* 1,024-cell stage (stage 8)
-* mid-blastula transition (MBT) (stage 8.5)
-* mid-gastrula stage (stage 11)
-* the late gastrula stage (stage 12.5)
-* early neurula stage (stage 13.5)

 Normalized RNAPII and input tag densities were calculated across the gene body in 10 bins of equal size.
 Gene annotations v7.1 were altered based on a few known zygotic isoforms and some corrections obtained from assembling total and poly(A) RNA ([Owens *et al.*, 2016](https://www.cell.com/cell-reports/fulltext/S2211-1247(15)01491-6)) from stage 6 to stage 12.5 *de novo* ([Pertea *et al.*, 2016](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5032908/)).
 A few genes had previously been annotated as gene clusters due to assembly uncertainties.
 We reduced the annotation of polycistronic MIR-427 to the minus arm (scaffold_3b:3516900-3523400) and only monitored nodal3.5 and nodal5.3 within their respective gene clusters.